misener/GRTTWaK-website/faq/index.md

 <h2 id="podcasteditorial">How do you choose which readings end up in the podcast?</h2>

 Good question.
 [Dan wrote a whole thing about that](/faq/podcast-editorial/).

+<h2 id="podcasttimeline">When will the podcast episode you taped in City X be available?</h2>

+Short answer: we usually don't know.

+Depending on the schedule and season, can take several weeks (or months) between recording a live event, and releasing a podcast episode.
+We usually don't have a firm podcast release date until very shortly before the episode is released.
+If we feature your reading in the podcast, we *will* give you a heads-up before the episode drops.

 <h2 id="ripoff">What’s the deal with other, similar events?
 Are they ripping you off?
 Are you ripping them off?</h2>